decordoba/deep-learning-with-Keras-Radiomics/README.md

 Perform a set of experiments with different Neural Network configurations and architectures.
 The system automatically saves all the information necessary so that the performance of every experiment can easily be compared to the others.

-Several libraries implement plotting methods that allow easy understanding of the experiments performed.
-Here we can see a sample of the figures obtained:
+This repository contains several libraries that implement monitoring and plotting methods that allow easy understanding of the experiments performed.
+The following figures are a sample of the data automatically generated during the experiments:

 <a href="README_images/confusion_matrices.png" title="Confusion matrices"><img src="/README_images/confusion_matrices.png"></a>